Psychological effects of male infertility: Effects of infertility on masculinity

-The diagnosis of infertility causes many males to question their masculinity.
-Male factor infertility is frequently associated with high levels of social stigma; for example, in a study exploring the views of fertile individuals towards infertile men and women, Miall (1994) found that male infertility was frequently seen as arising from sexual dysfunction and was thus associated with higher levels of stigma than female infertility.
+The diagnosis of infertility causes many males to question their masculinity; for men are supposed to produce.
+This perception of masculinity and bearing children can bring feelings of anxiety which is the most common mental health problem associate with infertility.
+Given that, men may fear permanent infertility, relationship status changes and becoming overly frustrated.
+Research indicates that "the highest and lowest prevalence of anxiety in these men were 34.9% and 7.08%."
+This highlight the reason for more research to be conducted.
+Following, male factor infertility is frequently associated with high levels of social stigma; for example, in a study exploring the views of fertile individuals towards infertile men and women, Miall (1994) found that male infertility was frequently seen as arising from sexual dysfunction and was thus associated with higher levels of stigma than female infertility.
 Many people assume that infertile men cannot perform sexually.
 This stigma adds to the heightened insecurities in infertile men.
 Laura A. Peronace, from the School of Psychology at Cardiff University, said, “Male factor infertility is proposed to have such a social stigma that it produces stress, and a culture of secrecy and protectiveness to the extent that women sometimes even take the blame for the couple's childlessness.”
 However, infertile men are likely to be depressive and anxious, and have lower masculinity scores and self-esteem.
 Often, males do not show emotional stress in attempts to be the emotional stability within the relationship.
 Men cannot suppress such feelings for long periods of time without repercussions.